kjmath/portfolio/_projects/ceramic-nozzle-dev.md

 A transient thermal simulation of the nozzle was run to compare against the measured thermocouple data from SF8 and verify the alumina-silicate nozzle material thermal conductivity.
 A 2D axisymmetric finite element analysis was used to simulate the temperature at the nozzle bond line.
-The nozzle internal convection coefficients were based on a seperate computational fluid dynamics analysis (see [here](https://dspace.mit.edu/handle/1721.1/127069), section 9.2.3.1), which were adjusted for the chamber pressures in this research motor using the Bartz heat flux correlation.
+The nozzle internal convection coefficients were based on a separate computational fluid dynamics analysis (see [here](https://dspace.mit.edu/handle/1721.1/127069), section 9.2.3.1), which were adjusted for the chamber pressures in this research motor using the Bartz heat flux correlation.
 An external convective boundary condition with an adiabatic wall temperature of 298 K and a convection coefficient of 10 W m<sup>-2</sup> K<sup>-1</sup> is assumed to account for natural convection at the outer surface of the motor.
 The alumina silicate is assumed to have a constant thermal conductivity of 2.5 W m<sup>-1</sup> K<sup>-1</sup> [^1].